RedHat-UX/red-hat-design-system/docs/accessibility/20-q-a-testing.md

 tags: accessibility
 ---

-## UX dot a11y: QA and testing section

 ## Accessibility tools

 Automated tools can help you quickly identify many potential high-impact accessibility issues.
 Among such tools are free browser extensions like WebAIM’s WAVE and Deque’s axe DevTools.